flafmg/bht/README.md

 ## Permissions 🔐

 - `bht.admin`: Allows the execution of admin-only commands such as reload.
-(Default: OP)
 - `bht.bypass-home-limit`: Grants permission to bypass home limit restrictions.
-(Default: OP)
 - `bht.bypass-access`: Grants permission to bypass home access restrictions.
-(Default: OP)
 - `bht.home`: Grants permission to teleport to a home.
-(Default: True)
 - `bht.tpr`: Grants permission to send teleport requests.
-(Default: True)

 ## Installation 📥

 1. Download the BHT.jar file from the Releases section.
-2. Place the BHT.jar file into the plugins folder of your Bukkit server.
+2. Place the BHT.jar file into the plugins folder of your minecraft server.
 3. Restart or reload the server to enable the plugin.
 4. Configure the plugin according to your likings.